-The f22 group was first formed in the 1980’s and was resurrected in April 2019 due to demand and recognition that the inequality present in the photographic industry was not being addressed as it should.
+The AOP f22 group was first created in the 1980’s and then re-formed in 2019.
+This was due to demand and recognition that inequality within the photographic industry was not being addressed as it should.

-Through regular meet-ups and workshops, f22 aims to provide a dedicated platform offering the best business practice support as well as growing the visibility of women commercial photographers at all levels.
+Through regular meet-ups, exhibitions and workshops we provide a dedicated platform offering the best business practice support.
+Together we continue to explore ways in which to grow the visibility of women & non-binary commercial photographers at all levels.

 Sign up to any type of AOP Membership to join the f22 forum.
 There is a link to request joining the f22 forum just below...